 During the first year, you will study three further modules:

 - Professional Behaviours and Customer Management (15 credits)

 - Introduction to Research (30 credits)

 Second year (level 5)

 Once students have had exposure to the different areas of business in their first year then they can either choose or switch their specialism before the second year begins.
 We aim to have more industry involvement than any other Higher Education institution and you’ll really start to focus on building connections and gaining experience.
 There are lots of exciting industry projects from internships to trips abroad that you can be involved in.

-All Business Management students study these core modules in order to build an understanding of the central functions within an organisation.
+Core modules to build an understanding of the central functions within an organisation.

 - Strategic Marketing (15 credits)

 - Digital and Social Marketing (15 credits)